Bealby/lisa-fairfield/README.md

 devices.
 It also helps keep to the concise, simplistic selling goal of the Website, which requires only one click to get in contact with Lisa Fairfield.

-Much of the layout of the website used the Bootstrap grid system of containers, rows and columns; styled by css.
+Much of the layout of the website used the Bootstrap Grid System of 'containers', 'rows' and 'columns'; styled by css.
 This allowed the Website to be clearly structured and for the content to be responsive.

 ### FEATURES OF THE WEBSITE